MartinLoeper/KAMP-Installer-Index/README.md

 # KAMP-Installer-Index
 This repository is hosted via Github Pages and provides the index for the KAMP Installer by Oomph.
-There are [special KAMP installer](https://github.com/MartinLoeper/KAMP-Windows-Installer) which are configured to used this index.
+There are [special KAMP installer](https://github.com/MartinLoeper/KAMP-Windows-Installer) which are configured to use this index.

 ### Using the official Oomph Installer
 If you do not want to or cannot use the customized KAMP installer, you can also use the [official Oomph Installer](https://wiki.eclipse.org/Eclipse_Installer).
 However, you have to perform the following setup steps: